shenwei356/LexicMap/docs/content/faqs/_index.md

 ## Why is LexicMap slow for batch searching?

-LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number (up to 17 million) of genomes.
+LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number (millions) of genomes.

 There are some ways to improve the search speed of `lexicmap search`: http://bioinf.shenwei.me/LexicMap/tutorials/search/#improving-searching-speed